Cupid Media: History

+Security incident and data breach (2013)

+In November 2013, Cupid Media disclosed that it had experienced a significant security breach affecting several of its dating platforms.
+According to reporting by The Guardian and NBC News, attackers gained access to a database containing tens of millions of user records, including email addresses, usernames, and passwords stored in plain text.
+The breach was identified after security researchers analysing a large cache of compromised data found entries associated with Cupid Media services and notified the company.

 On 13 January 2013, Cupid Media confirmed that its password database had been breached and a section of its user base had been affected.
 Affected members were contacted by the company requesting them to change their password as well as additional security measures being put in place.